Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC: Methods

 Let $\{(Z_t,h_t)\}_{t=1}^{T}$ denote the dataset, where $T$ is the total number of samples.We use a bi-level optimization to extract features, which alternates between amplitude and frequency updates.
 The problem is formulated as

 where

 with $\ell(\cdot,\cdot)$ denoting the L2 prediction loss.
-The inner problem optimizes the amplitude parameters $\hat{\mathbf{A}}$ with an $\ell_1$ regularization that promotes sparsity, while the outer problem adjusts the frequencies $\{f_j\}$ to minimize the overall prediction error.
+The inner optimization loop optimizes the amplitude parameters $C$ with an $\ell_1$ regularization that promotes sparsity, while the outer optimization loop adjusts the frequencies $\{f_j\}$ to minimize the overall prediction error.

-The inner optimization is a convex problem with respect to $\hat{\mathbf{A}}$, which guarantees a unique global optimum for fixed frequencies.
-We solve the overall bilevel objective using alternating minimization: fix $\{f_j\}$ and update $\hat{\mathbf{A}}$ (inner loop), then fix $\hat{\mathbf{A}}$ and update $\{f_j\}$ (outer loop).
+The inner optimization is a convex problem with respect to $C$, which guarantees a unique global optimum for fixed frequencies.
+We solve the overall bilevel objective using alternating minimization: fix $\{f_j\}$ and update $C$ (inner loop), then fix $C$ and update $\{f_j\}$ (outer loop).
 This alternating scheme adaptively learns both the most informative frequencies and their corresponding amplitudes.
 Even in the presence of Gaussian noise in the disturbance data, the convexity of the inner layer ensures convergence to a stable global minimum.
 The implementation is detailed in Algorithm \ref{alg:feature_extraction}.